davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 We have split a `Cloud Native` Blue/Green deployment into four steps:
 1. Deploy new version.
-2. Change to online configuration.
+2. Switch new version to Online.
-3. Switch new version to Online.
+   - Rollback
-4. Align and scale down Offline.
+3. Align and scale down Offline.